Ghelder/holbertonschool-shell/io_redirections_and_filters/README.md

 ## 14. painting the root pattern of the user file.
 ## 15. Counts the number of lines of the bin pattern.
 ## 16. Displays the lines of the root pattern and three at the end.
+## 17. Displays lines of the user file that are not contained in the bin pattern.